-Are people with autoimmune condition at higher risk?
+Are people with autoimmune condition at higher risk of Coronavirus COVID-19?

 If we look at autoimmune conditions from evolutionary perspective, it seems that physiological responses are a product of long evolutionary processes, and have a function: survival.
 As Andrea Graham, an evolutionary biologist at Princeton University states: ‘vulnerability to immune-mediated disease is simply the price we must pay for potent and rapid defence against infection.’
 From evolutionary perspective, someone with autoimmune condition may be equipped better to fight viruses as COVID-19.
 Though, this may not be true if this person is on an immunosuppressive therapy.

 Inflammation and Gender.
 Nearly 50% more men than women dying from COVID-19